julien-piet/py_google_trends/README.md

 ## *A python utility for querying google trends data*

-py_google_trends provides an API to access Google trends data over any period of time, for any granularity.
+py_google_trends provides an API to access Google trends data over any period of time.
+Unlike other APIs, it allows to get data for any period of time and *any resolution*, down to the minute.

 ### Installation